-- Clean with warm water and a couple drops of dish soap: Wet a cloth and apply a bit of soap to the countertop.
+- Clean with warm water and a couple drops of dish soap: Wet a cloth and apply a bit of soap to the countertop or your cloth.
 Wipe the entire surface once to clean it.
 Wring your rag in fresh water periodically to avoid spreading food, dirt and grease.
 When you’re finished with the soap, rinse your rag and wipe down the counter with fresh water to remove any soap residue.

 - Consider using special granite countertop cleaner: Check the cleaning aisle at your grocery or big box store for granite countertop cleaning products.
 It’s not necessary to use special cleaners—warm water and soap work just fine—but this is an option if you wish to utilize it.

 Daily cleaning is enough to keep your granite countertop in good shape most of the time, but if you spill something and it leaves a stain, you need to do a bit more deep cleaning.
-Remove the mark from your countertop without damaging the natural stone by using these tips:
+Remove stains from your countertop without damaging the natural stone by using these tips:

 - Apply a baking soda paste: No matter what you spilled, odds are baking soda can help remove it.
 To clean an oil-based stain, make a baking soda paste with water.
 If you’re dealing with a water-based stain, mix the baking soda with hydrogen peroxide.

 - Apply the paste generously over the stained area: Gently scrub the counter with a soft cloth and rinse thoroughly.
 Repeat as needed.